 Trip guide

-Use this page when Jacksonville to Savannah should feel like a coastal route day, not only a city transfer.
+Make Jacksonville to Savannah feel like a coastal route day, not just a city transfer.

 Jacksonville to Savannah is one of the clearest lower-corridor Route 17 trips.
-It starts with a big Florida gateway, moves through the Georgia coast with Brunswick as the practical middle, and finishes with Savannah as the historic-city payoff.
+It starts with a big Florida gateway, moves through the Georgia coast with Brunswick as the practical middle, and finishes with Savannah as the city payoff and handoff point.

 The useful question is whether Georgia should be one measured coast day or a direct run to Savannah.
-Route 17 earns itself here when the middle feels intentional without becoming a forced checklist.
+Route 17 earns itself here when the middle feels intentional without becoming a forced checklist, and when the trip connects cleanly to the segment page and the Georgia chapter.

 Trip shape